heptarch/heptarch.github.io/drafts/tarkovsky.md

        class="margin-toggle"/>
 	   <span class="sidenote">“The Wall and the Books”, Jorge Luis
 	   Borges (1961).</span>
+Despite my archival sobriety, that moment---before the cabinet opened, in that forbidden room with its aura of genius, of mystery---is one of the great aesthetic experiences of my life.
 I scanned the cabinets for "May 79", inserted the Schlage, and turned it with a dull click.